Lead in Well Water Systems

 Well Management Program

-Well water in Minnesota usually does not contain detectable levels of lead.
-However, the pipes and other components in the household plumbing may contain lead.
+Groundwater in Minnesota usually does not contain detectable levels of lead.
+However, the pipes and other components in the household well water system and plumbing may contain lead.
 If they do, lead may dissolve into the water.
 The longer the water stands idle in the plumbing pipes and components, the more lead can dissolve into the water.

 - Lead pipes are typically the worst contributor to elevated lead levels.